apache/openwhisk-deploy-kube/docs/configurationChoices.md

 and explicitly configure the child values of `invoker.containerFactory.networkConfig.dns.overrides` instead.

+### User action container network isolation

+By default, a set of NetworkPolicy objects will be configured to isolate pods running user actions from each other and from the back-end pods of the OpenWhisk control plane.
+If you want to disable this network isolation, set `invoker.containerFactory.kubernetes.isolateUserActions` to `false`.

 ### Customizing probes setting

 Many openwhisk components has liveness and readiness probes configured.
 Sometimes it is observed that components do not come up or in ready state before the probes starts executing which causes pods to restarts or fail.
 You can configure probes timing settings like `initialDelaySeconds`, `periodSeconds` and `timeoutSeconds` in `mycluster.yaml`